VectorInstitute/FL4Health/examples/nnunet_example/README.md

 ### Probabilities:

-Probabilities are values constrained to the range (0, 1) that represent a pixel/voxel's probability of being part of a particular class.
-The predicted probabilities are the outputs of a model <ins>after</ins> after a normalizing activation function such as softmax or sigmoid.
-An 2d example is shown below.
+Probabilities are values constrained to the range (0, 1) that represent the models confidence of a pixel/voxel being part of a particular class.
+Similar to other DNN's, they do not necessarily represent actual probabilities, however it is sometimes convenient to interpret them as such.
+The predicted probabilities are the outputs of a model <ins>after</ins> a normalizing activation function such as softmax or sigmoid.
+A 2d example is shown below.
 In some instances one might have labels that are probabilities as opposed to integer class labels in which case we would refer to them as ground-truth probabilities.

 ### Detection Maps: